Editorial Advisory Board

 Xavier has a diploma from the Universitat de Barcelona in economics and similar qualifications from Saint Petersburg State University and the Lomonosov Moscow State University (MSU).

-Executive Advisor, Icon Solutions
+Executive Advisor, Payments, Icon Solutions

 Gene has almost 30 years of experience in product management and IT Leadership at some of leading financial services vendor and banking organisations.
 He is a past representative to EBA, Fed, IPFA, TCH and other industry organisations.
 He has written and lectured on various aspects of global payments, real-time payments and blockchain and is a regular speaker and commentator at business seminars and conferences.

 Partner, Payments Advisory Group

 Fred Bär is a seasoned European payments professional with a broad background in general management, IT, marketing, consulting and business development.
 As a partner in Payments Advisory Group since 2013, he specializes in strategic business advice, to payments processors, banks and corporates.